-\textbf{Model:} We use the open-source model Llama3-8B \cite{dubey2024llama} as our backboned model.
-During input, we employ prompts similar to those used in CoT \cite{wei2022chain}.
+\textbf{Model:} We used the open-source model Llama3-8B \cite{dubey2024llama} as our backbone model.
+During input, we employed prompts similar to those used in CoT \cite{wei2022chain}.

-\textbf{Hyperparameters:} For LLM model inference with self-consistency and path-consistency, we employed nucleus sampling with a temperature of 0.6 and top-p of 0.9, generating 20 paths for each example.
-According to \citet{wang2022self}, 20 sampled reasoning paths nearly achieve convergence in task accuracy, with only marginal efficiency improvement compared to 40 paths.
+\textbf{Hyperparameters:} For LLM inference with self-consistency and path-consistency, we employed nucleus sampling with a temperature of 0.6 and top-p of 0.9, generating 20 paths for each example.
+According to \citet{wang2022self}, 20 sampled reasoning paths almost achieve convergence in task accuracy, with only marginal efficiency gains observed when increasing to 40 paths.
 Therefore, 20 paths are more suitable for evaluating the optimization capability of path-consistency in terms of efficiency.
-Meanwhile, We use the beta confidence criteria (\cref{eq:confidence}) for confidence calculation in path-consistency \cite{aggarwal2023let}, with values ranging from 0.5 to 1.0.
-A confidence threshold ($C_{threshold}$) set to 1.0 serves as the baseline for self-consistency, while a threshold set to 0 implies a prefix selection strategy without confidence protection.
-Additionally, we also conduct experiments with thresholds of 0.7, 0.8 and 0.9.
+Meanwhile, we used the beta confidence criteria in \cref{eq:confidence} for confidence calculation in path-consistency \cite{aggarwal2023let}, with threshold values ranging from 0.5 to 1.0.

-\textbf{Metrics:} We employ multiple metrics to comprehensively compare the performance of path-consistency and the baseline: task reasoning accuracy, inference latency, and token consumption during reasoning.
-Since inference latency is greatly influenced by the operating environment and hardware configuration, considering the absolute value of inference latency is not meaningful.
-Instead, we calculate speedup under the identical conditions as an evaluation metric.
-We conducted our experiments using a single NVIDIA GeForce RTX 3090 GPU.
+\textbf{Metrics:} We employed multiple metrics to comprehensively compare the performance of path-consistency against baselines, including reasoning accuracy, inference latency, and token consumption during reasoning.
+Since inference latency is highly dependent on the operating environment and hardware configuration, considering the absolute value of inference latency is not meaningful.
+Instead, we calculated speedup under identical conditions as a standardized evaluation metric.
+All experiments were conducted on a single NVIDIA GeForce RTX 3090 GPU.